USS Colorado (BB-45) (1923-1947)

 USS Colorado (BB-45) – was the lead ship of the class and was commissioned on August 30, 1923.
 She displaced 32,600 tons with a length of 624 feet.
 She served in European waters in 1923 and 24 before transferring to the Pacific.
 Prior to WWII she served with the Pacific fleet and helped in the search for missing aviator Amelia Earhart in 1937.

 She earned seven battle stars for her service in WWII.
-She supported the invasions of Tarawa, Kwajalein and Eniwetok and the Marianas.
+She supported operations in the Gilberts, Marshalls (Enitwetok and Kwajalein), Marianas (Saipan and Guram), Leyte, Luzon (Mindoro and Lingayen Gulf), Okinawa and Tinian.
 On 24 July 1944, while bombarding Tinian, she was hit by enemy shore batteries, suffering serious casualties to topside personnel.
-Colorado‘s next combat duty was off Leyte in November 1944, where she was hit by two “Kamikaze” suicide planes.
-Later she supported the Mindoro invasion, the Lingayen Gulf landings in January and Okinawa.
+Colorado‘s next combat duty was off Leyte in November 1944, where she was hit by two Kamikaze suicide planes.
+She was tied up net to USS Missouri in Tokyo Bay for the signing of the surrender of Japan.
 She was decommissioned in 1947.

 USS Colorado (ACR-7)=>(CA-7) (1905-1927)